salesHunter.iopricingB2B data

 Source: Hunter.io Pricing Page

 Searches — Finding email addresses.
 You enter a domain (like "acme.com") and Hunter returns known email addresses at that company.
-Each search against a domain counts as 1 credit, regardless of how many emails are returned.
+Each search against a domain counts as 1 credit, regardless of how many emails come back.
+So if "acme.com" returns 47 email addresses, that is still 1 search credit.
+Good deal.

 Verifications — Checking if an email is valid.
-You submit an email address and Hunter tells you whether it is deliverable, risky, or invalid.
+You submit an email address and Hunter tells you whether it is deliverable, risky, or invalid via SMTP check.
 Each verification costs 1 credit.

-The key distinction: searches and verifications are separate allowances.
-You get 500 searches AND 1,000 verifications on the Starter plan, not 1,500 combined credits.
+The key distinction that catches people: searches and verifications are separate allowances.
+You get 500 searches AND 1,000 verifications on the Starter plan—not 1,500 combined credits.
+When we first started using Hunter in 2024, we burned through our search credits in 8 days while barely touching the verification pool.
+Annoying.

 PlanSearchesCost per SearchVerificationsCost per Verification